edinburgh-napier/set09121/lectures/lecture5.md

     - Add required relationships.
     - Add the entity to the game world.

-- By using an entity based approach and a manager we can focus on individual entity behaviour in the first instance.
+- By using an entity based approach and a manager we can focus on individual entity behaviours.